SujalAhrodia/Practice_2020/README.md

 > 2. Find the total area covered by two rectilinear rectangles in a 2D plane.
 Each rectangle is defined by its bottom left corner and top right corner as shown in the figure.

+> 3. Given a sorted array nums, remove the duplicates in-place such that each element appear only once and return the new length.
+Do not allocate extra space for another array, you must do this by modifying the input array in-place with O(1) extra memory.

 </details>